During the warmer weather, many horse owners may consider turning their equines out to grass for the spring and summer months.

-- The advantages of keeping a horse at grass are that it is more natural.
+- The advantages of keeping a horse on grass are that it is more natural

-- Horses can be turned out in company.
+- Horses can be turned out with company

-- Reduces the risk of behavioral problems which are often associated with stabled horses.
+- Reduces the risk of behavioural problems which are often associated with stabled horses

-- A grass kept horse is less labor intensive.
+- A grass kept horse is less labour intensive

-- Horse living out should be checked daily, to check for any signs of injury or ill health.
+- A horse living out should be checked daily, to check for any signs of injury or ill health

-- The maintenance and management of the field is an important part of the care of the horse kept at grass to ensure safety, high quality grazing and lack of poisonous plants.
+- The maintenance and management of the field is an important part of the care of the horse kept at grass to ensure safety, high-quality grazing and a lack of poisonous plants

 What to consider?